cacttus/BR2/project/devlog.md

 ## Currently Working On..
 1. ~~Unlink the Window viewport with the Camera Viewport.~~
-	* This is not possible, as we'd end up having to create separate RenderPipe's per Camera, since, the Viewport Width/Height determines the RenderPipe Width/Height.
+	* Although this is 'logical', this is not possible with modern GPUs, as we'd end up having to create separate RenderPipe's per Camera, since, the Viewport Width/Height determines the RenderPipe Width/Height. *Nor* are framebuffers shared across GL contexts, *and* we are running these contexts asynchronously.
+Each renderpipe uses more than 8 1080p surfaces.
+Obviously, we'd end up with memory or performance issues.
+The solution, is to share camera viewport.
+Maybe, in the future, when GPUs can handle such intensity.
 2. Data Class Sesparation
 	* Implement clone() on nodes.
 	* Move complex methods from all *data* classes to their respective Node classes.